-Ethnic tensions between Myanmar’s Muslims and majority Buddhists spilled over into the country’s central Magway division on Sunday when a mob attacked a Muslim butcher’s home in Taungdwingyi township and then marched on a local mosque before being dispersed by police.
+Ethnic tensions between Myanmar’s Muslims and majority Buddhists spilled over into the country’s central Magway region on Sunday when a mob attacked a Muslim butcher’s home in Taungdwingyi township and then marched on a local mosque before being dispersed by police.

 The Buddhist mob, which grew to number about 70 and was later joined by 400 villagers, was led at first by a smaller group of masked young men, a local parliamentarian told RFA’s Myanmar Service.

 “First, about seven to eight young people came in wearing masks.
 Some had soot on their faces,” Win Myint Hlaing, a member of parliament for Taungdwingyi in the Magway region assembly said.

 “One young man who threw rocks at the house was detained last night, and four more were detained today,” he said.

 Arriving at a local mosque after stoning the Muslim’s home, the mob was dispersed at about 8 p.m. by police who fired rubber bullets into the crowd, Myanmar’s Government Information Committee said in a statement.
 Local media sources quoted one attacker as saying the crowd had taken action because of their unhappiness over developments in nearby Rakhine state.